-We expect students to be dressed appropriately for active learning and play.
-Clothes need to be sun smart (covered shoulders, hats).
-Students need sturdy shoes eg sneakers or sandals (no thongs or slip ons).
-In colder or wet weather students should have a jacket and appropriate closed shoes. school tops, jumpers, jackets and hats are available for purchase via the front office.
+Students need sturdy shoes eg sneakers or sandals (no thongs or slip ons) appropriate to play and active learning.
+In colder or wet weather students should have a jacket and appropriate closed shoes.

+School tops, jumpers, jackets and hats are available for purchase via the front office.
+Black bottoms are available from local retailers (eg Kmart, Target, Big W).